-This is a significant demonstration of the potential impact of artificial intelligence-based solutions in healthcare processes.
+This is a significant demonstration of the potential impact of AI-based solutions in healthcare processes.

-The chief operating officer of Klinik, Petteri Hirvonen, MD, considers the cost reduction of 14 % to be a clear and significant result.
+The CEO of Klinik, Petteri Hirvonen, MD, considers the cost reduction of 14 % to be a clear and significant result.
 It translates into a 31-euro cost reduction per patient during the period of study.
 What further increases the significance of the result is the fact that it has been achieved in the Finnish healthcare environment, which is known to be efficient and well-functioning.

 According to Hirvonen, one of the major reasons for the scarcity of similar published results is that there are not that many systems used in clinical practice on this scale.
 In addition, the level of digitalisation and the data recording practices in Finnish healthcare enable the care pathways and their costs to be studied in a comprehensive and exceptional manner.